Declarative Gradle

 One of our goals is to make it easy for teams to migrate to the new software definition incrementally once it’s available.
 We are currently investigating using a restricted DSL syntax that would be compatible with existing declarative Kotlin DSL scripts.
 The restricted DSL will be an additional option next to Groovy and Kotlin DSL.
 The existing DSL will continue to be fully supported, and we are exploring ways to allow incremental migration of build files to restricted DSL.
 We are also looking into tooling that could assist with the transition.

 We’d love to know how you feel about our vision and plans for developer-first software definition.
-As always, let us know if you have any questions or feedback on our forums or Community Slack.
+If you have any questions or feedback, please don’t hesitate to reach out to us on our forums or Community Slack in the #declarative-gradle channel.